 When bullets hit their targets, the soft lead deforms.
-The high-performance, expensive bullet on the left has "opened up" almost perfectly.
+The high-performance, expensive bullet on the left has "opened up" almost perfectly, whereas the one on the right has not.

 Hollow-point rifle ammunition is also popular for self-defense and for hunting small to medium game.
 A few jurisdictions prohibit the use of hollow-point ammunition for self-defense.
 See N.J.
 Stat.
 Ann. §§ 2C:39-3f(1), :39-3g(2), :39-6f (prohibiting individuals from possessing hollow-point ammunition, except on their own property, when hunting, target shooting, or traveling to and from a target range, or when the hollow cavity has a polymer filling).